crispab/crisp-dna/README.md

 	bundle install

+If you are getting error messages, you may have old versions of some Gems installed.
+Try updating to the latest using:

+	bundle update

 Congrats!
 You got the stuff you need.
 You should now be ready to....

 ## 4. Run the site locally!